It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 He's still a liberal icon.

-Ehrlich is the guy, wrote the book called The Population Bomb, who said by the year 2000, there are going to be too many people on Earth to all be fed, to have enough water and enough food and cleanliness and hygiene.
+Ehrlich is the guy, wrote the book called The Population Bomb, who said by the year 2000, there are going to be too many people on earth to all be fed to have enough water and enough food and cleanliness and hygiene.

 It was just not going to be possible for the Earth to support the number of billions of people, whatever he said.

-Guy came down waving this book around.
+AM 1410, guy came down waving this book around.

-Got to read this, got to read this.
+Got to read this.

-And I said, What is it?
+And I said, what is it?

-Population bombs says, We're all dead.
+He says, we're all dead.

 Except he believed it.

-It was it was this panic apocalyptic stuff.
+It was this panic, apocalyptic stuff.

 And people are drawn to that.